Gemstone 101: A Ruby Red in July

 - Ruby derives from the Latin rubens, meaning red.

-- Almost all natural rubies are treated to improve their color and strengthen them.
+- Most natural rubies are treated to improve their color and strengthen them.

 - Scoring a 9 on the Mohs hardness scale, rubies are only slightly softer than diamonds.